Origin: English Epic

 Unfortunately, the Fire-Drake had a good deal of fiery breath, which made it hard to fight.
 Beowulf's sword, Naegling, broke during the battle, which made Beowulf quite helpless.
 Being bitten by a venomous dragon, Beowulf did not die right away, but lived to see the dragon slain with the help of Wiglaf, his relative.
 However, he died later because of the poison.

-Physical Description: Being fifty "paces" long, the dragon was serpentine in nature and fearsome in presentation.
+Being fifty paces long, the dragon was serpentine in nature and fearsome in presentation.